KOL Influence Drives KOL Engagement

 You have in front of you a syndicated KOL database of gargantuan proportions showing you everyone with any sort of activity in your therapy area.
 You have a million names with metrics to match.

-In this piece, one of a series, we look at five additional insights around ‘influence’ that should feed into your decision-making to ensure you maximise the opportunity your medicine presents.
+So what are these additional insights around ‘influence’ that should feed into your decision-making to ensure you maximise the opportunity your medicine presents?

-The level of activity an expert has or who they are most connected with is not a proxy for true influence.
-“How influential is an expert” can only be answered by the people they supposedly influence – because it’s their viewpoint that makes the expert influential or not.
+The level of activity an expert has or who they are most connected with is not a proxy for authentic influence.
+The question “how influential is this expert” can only be answered by the people they supposedly influence – because it’s their viewpoint that makes the expert influential or not.
 To gauge true influence therefore involves looking beyond purely quantitative data and directly engaging other KOLs and your wider therapeutic community to assess who are the truly influential KOLs, not just the most active, vocal, or visible.

 Type of Influence